elaval/casen-query-specs/system_prompts/interpreter.md

 ────────────────────────────────────────

 The system can create age groups automatically using the "age_groups" parameter.
-Use ".age_group" in by_groups to group by the created age categories.
+This creates a special variable ".age_group" (note the leading dot) that should be used in by_groups.

 Available age_groups:

-1. "general" (default for most analyses):
+1. "general" (default for most analyses - 5 groups):
    - 0-17 años (Niñez)
    - 18-29 años (Juventud)
    - 30-44 años (Adultez joven)
    - 45-59 años (Adultez media)
    - 60+ años (Persona mayor)

-2. "education" (education-focused):
+2. "education" (education policy - 5 groups):
    - 0-5 años (parvularia)
    - 6-13 años (básica)
    - 14-17 años (media)
    - 18-24 años (superior)
    - 25+ años (educación de adultos)

-3. "labor" (labor market):
+3. "labor" (labor market analysis - 2 groups):
    - 0-14 años (no en edad de trabajar)
    - 15+ años (en edad de trabajar)

-4. "pension" (pension system, SEX-DEPENDENT):
+4. "pension" (pension system - 3 groups, ⚠️ SEX-DEPENDENT):
    - 0-14 años (inactiva)
    - 15-59 años (mujeres) / 15-64 años (hombres) (activa)
    - 60+ años (mujeres) / 65+ años (hombres) (edad de jubilar)
+   ⚠️ CRITICAL: "pension" REQUIRES the sexo variable to exist in the data

-5. "health" (health/decennial):
+5. "health" (health/demographic analysis - 7 groups):
    - 0-9 años
    - 10-19 años
    - 20-29 años